Ecwid/ecwid-api-docs/includes/_webhooks.md

 ### Responding to webhooks

 When a webhook is sent to your URL, your app must return a `200 OK` HTTP status code in reply to a webhook.
-This acknowledges Ecwid that you received the webhook.
+This confirms that you received a webhook.

-Any other response (e.g. `3xx`), will indicate that the webhook is not received.
-In this case, we will re-send a webhook every 15 minutes for 48 hours until the time is out or the resource responds with 200OK HTTP response code.
-Once the 48 hour limit is reached, the webhook will be removed from the queue and will not be sent again.
+**Any other response (e.g. `3xx`), will indicate to Ecwid that the webhook was not received**.
+In this case, Ecwid will re-send a webhook every 15 minutes for 4 more tries.

+If Ecwid still can't deliver the webhook after that, it will try sending webhooks every hour until 24 hour limit is reached.

+Once the 24 hour limit is reached, the webhook will be removed from the queue and will not be sent again.

 ### Troubleshooting webhooks